darrenpunk/OdooPrintPlanner/README.md

 1. Open any project task
 2. Click the **"Analyze and Gang Tasks"** button in the header
 3. System analyzes all unplanned transfer tasks

+**Combination Analysis:**
+1. Use the **"Generate Combination Analysis"** button to see all viable layouts
+2. View 100+ possible combinations with utilization percentages
+3. See optimal mixed-size combinations (e.g., 1×A4 + 4×A6)

 **Automatic Analysis:**
 - The system can be configured to run automatically via scheduled actions